kchastie/kchastie/README.md

 - 👋 Hi, I’m @kchastie
 - 👀 I’m interested in UX/UI and general learning.
-- 🌱 I’m currently learning basic front-end and back-end dev things at the moment.
+- 🌱 I’m currently working on web dev and Wordpress things.
-- 💞️ I’m looking to collaborate on any and everything
+- 💞️ I’m looking to collaborate on any and everything.
 - 📫 How to reach me kchastie@gmail.com

 <!---